 Map of countries affected by 1997-1998 Asian Economic crisis.
 It can be said that Indonesia was the worst hit by the crisis.

 At first, the effect of the crisis hadn’t sink in on me.
-I was still full of excitement; especially since I was madly in love with Denise back then.
+I was still full of excitement; especially since I was madly in love/obsessed with Denise back then.
 But the effect of the crisis gradually hit me.
 I remember at that time I was thinking about heading to Europe at the conclusion of my study.
-At first my father agreed, but later he suggesting otherwise upon knowing that Indonesian currency suffered severe devaluation.
-Indeed some of my Indonesian mates decided to cancel their plan to study in Australia returning back to Indonesia instead.
+At first my father agreed, but later he suggesting otherwise when Indonesian currency suffered severe devaluation.
+Indeed some of my Indonesian mates decided to cancel their plan to study in Australia and returning back to Indonesia instead.

 During that period, we also began to hear ugly news from our country.
-Severe smoke haze caused by illegal land clearing was said to engulf most of Indonesia (the fact that proved to be untrue upon news testimony from my high school friends).
-And then we heard news about airplane crash near the city of Medan, which is said to be the worst aviation disaster ever in Indonesia.
+Severe smoke haze caused by illegal land clearing was said to engulf most of Indonesia (the fact that proved to be exaggerating upon hearing from my high school friends).
+And then we heard news about airplane crash near the city of Medan, which turned out to be the worst aviation disaster ever in Indonesia.
 And Australian media were all too happy to make dramatization about these events.
 So much that Alvin commented “Our country seem to descend into the mess while we’re out having fun in Australia!”

 The wreckage of Garuda Indonesia Airbus A300 on flight 152, which crashed in North Sumatera.
 The accident is still ranked as the worst air accident in Indonesia.